Haipeng-ustc/SeisSEM/README.md

 This project is for our class project for Computational Seismology at USTC.
-The team members include: Haipeng Li, Hongbo Han, and Wancong Zhao
+The team members include: Haipeng Li, Hongbo Han, and Wancong Zhao I will continue to update this repository for more features later.

-I'll later keep updating this Repository to implement more features.

 Contact: haipengl@mail.ustc.edu.cn